DNNCommunity/DNNDocs/content/tutorials/troubleshooting/ts-too-many-redirects/index.md

 When you're using HTTPS/SSL and moving the website from one environment to another, you may be using a different Web Application Firewall (WAF) (e.g., Imperva, CloudFlare, etc.) or the WAF may be configured differently.
 When this is the case, you might have to adjust how you're configuring SSL in DNN itself.

-For example, in developemnt and/or staging, you may be using the `Enable SSL` and `Enforce SSL` settings to be sure that pages and other website assets are loading over HTTPS.
+For example, in development and/or staging, you may be using the `Enable SSL` and `Enforce SSL` settings to be sure that pages and other website assets are loading over HTTPS.
 However, you may need to turn those off in production because both DNN and the WAF are both trying to redirect to the SSL version of the requested URL.
 (Or vice versa...)